Non-zero-sum optimal stopping game with continuous versus periodic exercise opportunities: Introduction

-We further prove that the values of these threshold strategies are sufficiently regular (see Proposition \ref{smooth}) to apply It\^o's formula, a necessary requirement for developing a verification theorem with a system of coupled variational inequalities (VIs), to potentially prove that their associated optimality is the strongest one possible -- amongst all possible stopping strategies.
-We indeed develop the VI in this paper for such an upgrade of ``optimality'' for player $P$'s threshold strategy.
-This generalises the standard VIs \cite{BF} to our case of asymmetric information, a result appearing here for the first time to the best of our knowledge; the verification lemma associated to this VI (esp.\ its proof) is also non-standard (Lemma \ref{verification_split}).
-However, the above methodology has limitations when used to upgrade the ``optimality'' of player $C$'s threshold strategy under the generality of our problem formulation in L\'evy models and reward functions (additional assumptions seem to be required on both model and rewards, that are also hard to verify).
-Hence, we take a different route for player $C$, based on the use of an average problem approach (see, e.g., \cite{Surya, RZ1, LZ}), and we combine it with the aforementioned VI.
-In all, our proposed amalgamated methodology allows for the construction of a Nash equilibrium and verification of its optimality over all possible stopping strategies of each player, without imposing further assumptions than the initial mild ones.
-We further point out that our ideas and techniques can be replicated to deal with a much wider range of games with such an information (and filtration) asymmetry.
+We further prove that these threshold strategies form a Nash equilibrium in the strongest sense possible -- optimal amongst all possible stopping strategies.
+A standard verification approach has limitations when used to upgrade the ``optimality'' of player $C$'s threshold strategy under the generality of our problem formulation in L\'evy models and reward functions (additional assumptions seem to be required on both the model and rewards, that are also hard to verify).
+Hence, we take a different route for player $C$, based on our already obtained results and a transformation of the problem to one with stochastic path-dependent discounting and analyse the latter via an average problem approach.
+Then, we prove that the value of player $P$'s threshold strategy is sufficiently regular (see Proposition \ref{smooth}) to apply It\^o's formula, and then we develop a verification result (Lemma \ref{verification_split}) with variational inequalities to upgrade their ``optimality''.
+Combining these two different routes for players $C$ and $P$ leads to the NZSG's solution.
+In all, our proposed amalgamated methodology allows for the construction of a Nash equilibrium and verification of its optimality over all possible stopping strategies for each player, without imposing further assumptions than the initial mild ones.
+We further point out that our ideas and techniques can be replicated to deal with a much wider range of games with such an asymmetry of exercise opportunities.
 In addition, by flipping $X$ and modifying reward functions accordingly, the considered class of problems also encompasses the case driven by spectrally negative \lev processes.
+Finally, the explicit nature of our results allows for accessible numerical studies and sensitivity analyses.